 Chimney stacks

 Repair category 2

-Notes Chimney stacks appear to be constructed of original materials and general deterioration is noted.
+Notes Weathering is evident to the stacks.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

-Roofing including roof space Repair category 2 Notes Vegetation growth is noted to the roof tiles.
+Roofing including roof space

+Repair category 2

+Notes Weathering and moss growth is noted to the tiled surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-See 'Dampness, Rot and Infestation' section above.
-There is evidence of staining to some of the sarking material within the roof space.
+The flat felt roof covering has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor will be able to provide further advice.